See Green in the Emerald City

 See all the AAA recommended events for this destination.

-Seattle CityPASSSeattle CityPASS saves travelers 51 percent off the cost of purchasing individual tickets to the following fun places to go: the Space Needle, Seattle Aquarium, Argosy Cruises Harbor Tour, a choice between the MoPOP (Museum of Pop Culture) or the Woodland Park Zoo, and a choice between the Pacific Science Center or Chihuly Garden and Glass.
-The validity period for each Seattle CityPASS ticket booklet is 9 consecutive days, beginning with the first day of use.
-The Seattle CityPASS is available online or from the participating attractions.
+Seattle CityPASSSeattle CityPASS saves travelers up to 45 percent at 5 of Seattle's top attractions.
+Prepaid admission includes the Space Needle, Seattle Aquarium, Argosy Cruises Harbor Tour, a choice between the Museum of Pop Culture (MoPOP) or the Woodland Park Zoo, and a choice between Chihuly Garden and Glass or the Pacific Science Center.
+Seattle CityPASS tickets are 9 consecutive days, including the first day of use.
+The Seattle CityPASS is available online or from participating attractions.